padix-key/kmer-article/article.typ

 is not computationally feasible for most modern applications: the length and number of sequences is simply too large.

-To solve this problem heuristic approaches emerged.
+To solve this problem, heuristic approaches emerged.
 Many modern algorithms (see @Bray2016 @Steinegger2017 as examples) build upon the concept of finding exact matches of length $k$ between the sequences @Altschul1990.
 These subsequences of length $k$ are termed #kmers.
 The process of finding all overlapping #kmers in a sequence is commonly titled _k-mer decomposition_.